namtoki/English/02_usage_structure.md

 - [suggestion] (Do you) want to V?:             `Do you want to` get some food first? / `Want to` get dinner?
 - [suggestion] How about V-ing?:                `How about sending` flowers?
 - [suggestion] Why don't S V?:                  `Why don't` you use this?
+- [suggestion] It might be a good idea to V:    `It might be a good idea to` read the reviews before you buy it.
+- [suggestion] it would be better if S V:       `Would it be better if` I got wet?
 - [offer] Would you like me to V:               `Would you like me to` open the window?
 - [offer] (Do you) want me to V:                `Do you want me to` cook dinner?
+- [offer] We'll see whether S V:                `We'll see whether` the newspapers print the story.
 - [question] What's the word for it?:
 - [question] What's it called?:
 - [question] what should I do?:                 `What should I do` in a situation like this?